carbon-language/carbon-lang/llvm/docs/LangRef.rst

     that have a hot path and a cold path.
 The hot path is usually a small piece of code that doesn't many registers.
 The cold path might need to call out to another function and therefore only needs to preserve the caller-saved registers, which haven't already been saved by the caller.
+The `PreserveMost` calling convention is very similar to the `cold` calling convention in terms of caller/callee-saved registers, but they are used for different types of function calls. `coldcc` is for function calls that are rarely executed, whereas `preserve_mostcc` function calls are intended to be on the hot path and definitely executed a lot.
+Furthermore `preserve_mostcc` doesn't prevent the inliner from inlining the function call.

     This calling convention will be used by a future version of the ObjectiveC runtime and should therefore still be considered experimental at this time.